kaneplusplus/icd-10-cm-embedding/README.md

 ## Model description and performance

-The provided data are generated by embedding ICD-10-CM descriptions using the BioGPT-Large model, which comprises 1.5 billion parameters and is accessible via the Hugging Face repository.
-The embedding process involves tokenizing textual phrases into tokens (words, subwords, or characters) and mapping them to unique vocabulary IDs.
-Token IDs are passed through an embedding layer, resulting in a sequence of continuous embedding vectors.
-Positional encodings are added element-wise to these vectors, enabling the model to capture token order and relative positions.
-The embeddings are then contextualized by passing them through the model’s layers.
-An attention mask selectively controls information flow in the attention mechanism, allowing the model to weigh the importance of input tokens when generating contextualized embeddings in a 42,384 dimensional space.
+The data provided are generated by embedding ICD-10-CM descriptions using the BioGPT-Large model, which tokenizes textual phrases into tokens and maps them to unique vocabulary IDs, resulting in a sequence of continuous embedding vectors.
+The embeddings are then contextualized by passing them through the model’s layers with an attention mask.
+The embeddings are in a 42,384 dimensional space, which are then compressed using an auto-encoder with fully connected layers of decreasing and increasing sizes until the output layer.
+The autoencoder structure is the same for models with larger dimensions, with only the appropriate layers retained.

-The embedding is then compressed using an auto encoder.
-The auto-encoder is a series of fully connected layers where the number of hidden nodes is approximately one order of magnitude smaller than the previous layer and then an order of magnitude larger until the output layer.
-For example the autoencoder compressing to 10 dimensions has layers of size 42,384, 1,000, 100, 50, 10, 50, 100, 1,000, 42,384.
-Models whose dimension is large use them same structure while retaining only the appropriate layers.

 ### Validating the dimension reduction